martin12333/Readable-Lisp-S-expressions/tutorial.md

      clisp
      (load "curly-infix.cl")

+(If you really don't want to install Common Lisp, you can run "./neoteric-guile" instead, which also supports curly-infix-expressions using guile instead of clisp.)

 Any of these three new notations (curly-infix-expressions, neoteric-expressions, and sweet-expressions) can also accept normally-formatted s-expressions.
 To demonstrate, type at the command line: